AxelBremer/RL_reprod/blogpost.md

 In cartpole we observe high variance for all replay types and it's hard to say which method should be preferred, however, PER seems to learn the fastest albeit with the highest variance.
 Since after 250 episodes the performance of all converge to approximately the same results, which method should be preferred depends on the objective that we are trying to optimize for.
 If we want a more stable training process, ER seems to be best, but if we want the most sample efficient method we should choose PER as it converges the fastest.

 With acrobot, all replay types converge to similar performances, but PER converges the fastest.
 Since all methods also have a similar variance, this time around PER is probably the best bet.
+Which is what we did expect

 Mountain car again exhibits roughly the same performance for each replay type.
 It seems as though PER can perform slightly better at the cost of high variance.
+Her does perform a bit worse than the two other types.
+This goes against our hypothesis.
+Adding the intermediary goals does not seem to work as we expected.

-Furthermore, we could not see a negative effect of the buffer size when only considering buffer sizes of 3000, 10.000 and 30.000.
-Therefore, we performed an additional experiment where we tested all the sizes described in the paper.
-Due to time constraints, we only tested this on the GirdWorld environment and the results are shown below.
+And now for the different buffer sizes on the Cliff Gridworld.

 ![plot2](./media/buffer_zoomed.png "Plot of buffer size impact on the cliff environment")